EFForTS-B10/Refforts/README.md

 ```

 COMING NEXT: How to use this price data for setting parameter files in
-EFForTS ABM and run experiments\!
+EFForTS ABM and run experiments!

 ## Utility functions: